React nodes

 Let's now make this a bit more involved by changing the content of the <h1>

-element upon the click.
+upon its click.

 Inside the handler function, we'll call the render()